-This postcondition ensures the precondition of nested fac applications, like in the expression fac (fac 3).
-If there is no postcondition but a specification, the latter can be used as a postcondition.
+This postcondition ensures that the precondition of nested fac applications always holds, like in the expression fac (fac 3).
+If an operation has no postcondition but a specification, the latter can be used as a postcondition.
 For instance, a postcondition derived from the specification for ins is

 '''

-ins'post :: a \rightarrow [a] \rightarrow [a] \rightarrow Bool ins'post x ys zs = zs 'valueOf' ins'specs x ys
+ins'post :: a \rightarrow [a] \rightarrow [a] \rightarrow Bool ins'post x ys zs = zs 'valueOf' ins'spec{S} x ys

 '''